Diabetic Ketoacidosis Management

 Diabetic ketoacidosis is currently a leading cause of both morbidity and mortality in children with Type 1 diabetes.
 It usually occurs at the time of the initial diagnosis in as much as 30-40 percent of the children in the United States alone.
 In children living with a confirmed Type 1 diabetes condition (previously diagnosed), these percentages decrease to average rates of 6-8 percent annually.

 The drastic reduction of such occurrences is believed to be directly related to ongoing patient and family education and medication adherence.
-Diabetic ketoacidosis is potentially life-threatening, but it is for the most part, also preventable.
+Diabetic ketoacidosis is potentially life-threatening, but it is, for the most part, also preventable.
 Throughout this educational offering, key components of patient education in diabetic self-management, including reducing the risk of diabetic ketoacidosis, will be discussed (4) (5).

-“Evidence from single-center studies suggest that DKA in new-onset T1D is more common in LLMICs compared to upper and upper-middle income countries, with rates ranging from 62.2 to 77.1% in Nigeria, 69.8% in South Africa, and 92.1% in Sudan.
+“Evidence from single-center studies suggests that DKA in new-onset T1D is more common in LLMICs compared to upper and upper-middle income countries, with rates ranging from 62.2 to 77.1% in Nigeria, 69.8% in South Africa, and 92.1% in Sudan.
 In comparison, in upper and upper-middle income countries in North America and Europe the rates range from 14.7% (Denmark) to 42.0% (France”).
 (6)

 The development of insulin delivery systems (insulin pumps) has further positively impacted the rate of DKA occurrence.
-Patient comfort, ongoing education, streamlined medication delivery and enhanced monitoring systems have afforded patients with diabetes a better understanding of their condition and empowered them to successfully self-manage their health conditions.
+Patient comfort, ongoing education, streamlined medication delivery, and enhanced monitoring systems have afforded patients with diabetes a better understanding of their condition and empowered them to successfully self-manage their health conditions.
 While reported rates of DKA in previously diagnosed persons with T1DM were 6.3% in one study, that number decreased to 2.2% at 3 years out.

-Sadly, the population identified as being at highest risk for DKA is that of children who are uninsured/underinsured, lacking the insurance coverage for many closed delivery medication systems as well as specialty care (pediatric endocrinology) provider access.
+Sadly, the population identified as being at highest risk for DKA is that of children who are uninsured/underinsured, lacking the insurance coverage for many closed delivery medication systems, as well as specialty care (pediatric endocrinology) provider access.

 Pathophysiology

 While it is believed that the omission of insulin (nonadherence/ noncompliance, or mechanical failure of insulin delivery systems) accounts for the largest percentage of DKA admissions, other factors may be responsible for the development of this condition.
-Any disease process that increases insulin resistance, impairs insulin secretion, or interferes with carbohydrate metabolism may contribute to the onset of acute diabetic ketoacidosis in a vulnerable, health compromised patient.
+Any disease process that increases insulin resistance, impairs insulin secretion, or interferes with carbohydrate metabolism may contribute to the onset of acute diabetic ketoacidosis in a vulnerable, health-compromised patient.

 Clinical Signs and Symptoms